 I spend a lot of time telling people what to eat, but what about beverages?
 I always include beverage suggestions with the individualized health plans I send my clients.
 I even have an entire pinterest board dedicated to healthy beverages and healing elixirs.
 There’s a lot you can drink to enhance health.
 But just like food, there are beverage choices that should be avoided.

 What beverages should you drink to stay healthy?

 After fasting all night, it’s good to wake up and rehydrate.
 Coffee doesn’t count, folks– it’s dehydrating.

-- I recommend hot water with the juice of a lemon and a pinch of cayenne to stimulate digestion and detox.
+- Upon rising, drink a full glass of room temperature water to rehydrate after a long night’s sleep.
+I also recommend hot water with the juice of a lemon and a pinch of cayenne to stimulate digestion and detox.
 Without getting into a coffee debate here, click here for my thoughts on coffee and who is ok to drink it (hint: it’s not right for everyone).
 Here is my personal coffee story.

 - If you love the taste of coffee, but coffee isn’t right for you, try an herbal coffee substitute like Teeccino or Dandy Blend.
 Both are roasted blends of roots and herbs that are brewed just like coffee.

 - I also love anti-inflammatory turmeric tea in the morning. (interesting note: the main anti-inflammatory constituent of turmeric, curcumin, is best absorbed with some fat, so best to take a turmeric tea with raw milk or coconut milk).